edwardleonardo14/APUAssignment-EmployeeAttritionAnalysis/README.md

 The code, The documentation of the analysis, and the dataset are all included.

-The assignment got 69/100 (B), with the Lecturer commented that the amount of questions and analysis is not enough, since the requirements are
+The Module is graded A (3.70/4.00), with the Lecturer commented that the amount of questions and analysis is not enough, since the requirements are
 5 Questions with 15 Analysis. but they remarked that the existing analysis has been done with good results and clarity.